 Addressing Water Damage Concerns in Michigan with an Indoor Environmental Quality Assessment

-G2 was called on to perform a mold assessment that included a limited visual inspection, microbial air sampling and basic indoor air quality (IAQ) monitoring.
-During the visual inspection, our industrial hygienist observed evidence of a likely water intrusion issue along the roof system above the ceiling plenum, which appeared to repeatedly allow stormwater intrusion to occur above the lunch and triage rooms.
-A condensation issue was identified to be causing the visible water damage in the procedure room.
+At the medical facility, our certified industrial hygienist spotted a water intrusion along the roof system above the ceiling plenum, which appeared to allow stormwater intrusion to occur above the lunch and triage rooms.
+A condensation issue was also found to be causing the visible water damage in the procedure room.

 Posted July 14, 2020 by in Indoor Environmental Quality